petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 Whatever your environment is - physical, virtual and mental - that brings your creative thinking to the next level, you can make it help focus for development and improvement.

-Through a variety of exercises – writing, sketching, making an inventory of environmental aspects and talking with others – you'll experience new oportunities to get more grip on your environment.
+Through a variety of exercises – writing, sketching, making an inventory of environmental aspects and talking with others – you'll experience new opportunities to get more grip on your environment.

 ~~~
 box = box.newInfo()